Skip to content

 After our conversation, I was very happy for him that his mom’s disease got identified and will be cured soon.

-After seeing my friends’ stages in life, I became quite unhappy about one thing.
+After seeing my friends’ stages in life, I became quite curious about one thing in our life.

 Why does this happiness move in our life so quickly?

-He told me that only peace can bring happiness to us.
+He told me that only inner peace can bring happiness to us.

-He further added, “if we want to have a happy life we should anticipate a lot in life but we should never react.
+He further added, “if we want to have a happy life we should nurture peace in life but we should never ask for more all the time.
 We humans always blame other people or things for our own suffering or unhappiness.”

 “In fact, we ourselves are the cause of our suffering and unhappiness.
-If we develop a non reactive attitude, we bring peace into us that is essential to remain happy,” he further added.
+If we develop a broader mental recalibration switch, we bring inner peace into us that is essential to remain happy,” he further added.

-If you aren’t happy then your unhappiness doesn’t remain isolated within you, you will send this unhappiness to all of your family members, loved ones, and colleagues.
-They never become happy with your unhappiness.
+If we aren’t happy ourself with what we have then our unhappiness doesn’t remain confined within us.
+We will send this unhappiness to all of our family members, loved ones, and colleagues.
+They never become happy with the signal of our unhappiness.

 Life is too short to be unhappy.

-Happiness doesn’t come as an end product, happiness is the series of small moments we pass every single day.
+Happiness doesn’t come as a final end product, happiness is the series of small moments we pass every single day with our own actions.

-We have to learn to be happy in those small moments, we have to practice to cherish those moments.
+We have to learn to be happy in these small moments, we have to practice to cherish these moments.

-We don’t always get what we want in life, but if we practice happiness we always get what we need in life.
+We don’t always get what we want in life, but if we practice gratitude, humility, and empathy, we always get what we need in life.

-‘Need’ gives us a sense of fulfillment but ‘want’ doesn’t.
+‘Need’ gives us a sense of fulfillment with mental clarity but ‘want’ doesn’t.

 I smiled at the lady and asked her, “Mam, you have just two items, I have many, could I scan your milk and apples first and let you go?”